JorjaFox/website/content/posts/library/news/2012/formulatv.md

 **In the episode "The Two Mrs. Grissom" Sara Sidle uses sign language.
 Was it challenging for you?**

 At first, I panicked.
 I thought I would have to learn sign language for a scene and suddenly became half of the episode.
-The writers of &#8216;CSI' give the best of themselves and go for broke.
+The writers of 'CSI' give the best of themselves and go for broke.

 **Did you enjoy learning sign language?**